Chinese coin solves Mexican supernatural mystery

 1. Program title

-The program's logo of a Borax twenty-mule team was present on all episodes.
+The program's logo of a Borax twenty-mule team is present in this episode.

 He appears to be wearing a belt buckle with a silver dollar on it.